By Tom Ballato

 How was the conference tournament that you guys won last year?
 You had fought and ultimately ended up making the tournament.

 The conference tournament was tough as it is every year.
 At the same time, I knew what it took because I’ve seen it for five years straight.
 I was determined to give it everything I had for three games.
 In the semi-finals, we were playing FDU, and we were down 10.
 I remember my dreams just slipping away from me.
-We eventually starting chipping the lead down, and we were down by 1 or 2 points I can’t remember, but I got a steal and breakaway dunk, and then FDU called a timeout.
+We eventually starting chipping the lead down, and we were down by 1 or 2 points, I can’t remember, but I got a steal and breakaway dunk, and then FDU called a timeout.
 I have never heard the WRAC that loud ever.
 The fans played a big part in that win.
 Then the championship game comes around, and we’re playing Wagner, who was undefeated at home.
-A lot of people were doubting us because they were the #1 seed.
+A lot of people doubted us because they were the #1 seed.
 It’s never easy playing Wagner, but I wanted to win the championship so bad.
 I played with a different type of animal in me that game, and my teammates followed suit.

 After you graduated, did you get any invites or workouts?

 Your first year professionally, and you are playing in South Korea.
-What has been experience been like so far, and what are your goals this year?
+What has been your experience been like so far, and what are your goals this year?

 I’m playing in South Korea for my first year.
 The experience has been great so far.
 I’m looking forward to having a good season and making a playoff run this year.